RozWelch/hangman-project3/README.md

 The project was created in Git Hub using the Code Institute template.

 The following commands were used throughout the project:
-* git add . - This command was used to add files to the staging area before commiting.
+* git add . - This command was used to add files to the staging area before committing.
 * git commit -m "I add commit message here" - This command was used to to commit changes to the local repository.
-* git push - This command is used to push all commited changes to the GitHub repository.
+* git push - This command is used to push all committed changes to the GitHub repository.

 * Deployment
     * From the Heroku dashboard I clicked the create new app button, named the app and selected the Europe region and clicked 'Create app'
     * Then I clicked on the settings tab and set up the Config Vars: Key was CREDS, I copied the CREDS.json file into the value field, then clicked 'Add'.
 I also set up a Config Var - Key was PORT and value was 8000
     * Next I clicked 'Add Build pack' and added: Python first and then node.js, clicking 'Save' after each.
-    * Then I went to the diploy section and selected connect to GitHub and selected my project name, and clicked connect to link up.
-I enabled automatic diploys for this project.
+    * Then I went to the deploy section and selected connect to GitHub and selected my project name, and clicked connect to link up.
+I enabled automatic deploys for this project.
-    * The app is then built, and we get an app was sucessfully built message and a button to take me to the deployed link.
+    * The app is then built, and we get an app was successfully built message and a button to take me to the deployed link.
     * I then tested the game, to check it works as per the terminal version.

 ## Credits